gitter-badger/LDoc/LDoc/docs/DocumentManifest_FullUrl_Documentation.md

 ##### Summary

-            The fully qualified URL to the
+            The fully qualified URL to the member documentation